oli414/OpenRCT2StreamIntegration/README.md

 - Install the OpenRCT2 Stream Integration Plugin ([installation steps here](https://github.com/oli414/StreamIntegrationPlugin))

 ## Running the OpenRCT2 Stream Integration for Twitch
-- Run `start.bat` (On Windows), or: Navigate a command prompt to the project folder and run `npm run start`
+- Run `start.bat` from the Relay's installation folder (On Windows), or: Navigate a command prompt to the project folder and run `npm run start`
 - Your default browser may open asking you to log into Twitch, and give permission for the OpenRCT2 Stream Integration to keep track of channel activities
+- Wait for the command prompt to show "All systems are up and running"
 - Run OpenRCT2 and load a park
 - Open the Twitch Stream Integration window under the map icon and verify that the status is "Connected"